kasperosterbye/PillarRichTextRender/README.md

 Once loaded the class comments and package comments will be rendered in pillar.
 Most comments are not in pillar.
 It tries to guess if the comment is pillar or plain text (by looking for a few key markdowns).

 At the moment you cannot edit the rendered text directly, but pressing `meta-r` (also known as `command-r`) will toggle between rendered and source mode.
 In source mode you can edit the source.
 Accepting the changes reverts back to rendered mode.

+### Github markdown

+In addition to rendering pillar, there is a tool which can render a subset of github markdown (no tables, and a few other issues).
+You can try the example in `GHMParser class>>example`.

+The rendering is done by parsing the github markdown and building a pillar document tree.
+This tree is then rendered using the pillar rich text rendering.